svinstech/mode-client/README.md

 ### Does *mode-client* support the full Mode API?

 No, *mode-client* supports a subset of the Mode API most commonly used for auditing Mode workspaces.
-If you'd like to see an object or method supported, please file a [GitHub issue](https://github.com/k-aranke/mode-client/issues/new).
+If you'd like to see an object or method supported, please open a [feature request](https://github.com/k-aranke/mode-client/issues/new?assignees=&labels=&template=feature_request.md&title=).

 ### I'm getting a 429 error.
 What do I do?